Alamao4523/VALKYRON-AGI/README.md

 ### Resource Efficiency 🔋

 📉 Dynamic Frequency Scaling: The daemon sleeps when idle (**0% CPU**) and wakes only for action execution, it tries to interfere minimally to avoid any JETSAM kills

 🧹 Memory Safety: Automatic strict recycling of the OCR engine and other components to prevent heap fragmentation during 24/7 operation, to ensure months of true operation

+🔋 And many other optimizations so the drainage is as minimal as possible

+Always Improving

 CERBERUS-AGI is an independent project and is not affiliated with Apple Inc. 🍎